Introduction

 Scientific or Theoretical Perspective

 In scientific and culinary contexts, precise measurements are crucial.
 Using a kitchen scale to measure by weight (grams) is generally more accurate than measuring by volume (teaspoons), especially for powders that can be compacted or aerated.
-However, when a scale is not available, understanding the approximate conversion can be very helpful.
+Even so, when a scale is not available, understanding the approximate conversion can be very helpful.

 Common Mistakes or Misunderstandings